karlhulme/sengi/readme.md

 ## Guidance on Extracting Whole Collections

-If you need to extract all the documents from a non-trivial collection then it will be necessary to do it sections.
+If you need to extract all the documents from a non-trivial collection then it will be necessary to do it in sections.

 To extract an entire collection, a client should use a filter to extract subsets of the data in multiple queries.
 For example, query all the records named A-M, then query all the records N-Z.  The right strategy and the number of queries will depend on the size of the collection.
 This approach is resilient to changes in the source collection.
 You won't get duplicates and you won't be missing documents that were in the collection at the start of the extraction.
 You may be missing documents that were added during the extraction (or holding documents removed during the extraction) but of course that can be resolved the next time the synchronisation takes place.